-Report of the Executive Board and Corporate Governance Statement (continued)
+Report of the Executive Board and Corporate Governance Statement (continued) As at 31 December 2019

 The state of business of the Company at the closing of the financial year is adequately presented in the financial statements published herewith.

 The increase in total assets and liabilities (before impact of the off-setting) (see Note 4) is due to the development of the activity of issuing financial instruments and significant changes in the fair value of the notes.